 When I’m trying to eat more healthily I often look to Thailand and Vietnam for inspiration.
 One of my favorite Vietnamese foods is Bahn-mi, the perfect little sandwiches that have soft roasted meat, pate, crunchy veg, fresh herbs and lime and some chili fire.

-Traditionally these would be served on baguettes but because I was a) trying to cut out white flour and b) too eager to eat and photograph them after I made them, I actually ended up serving them on wholegrain English muffins.
+Traditionally these would be served on baguettes but because I was too eager to eat and photograph them after I made them, I actually ended up serving them on wholegrain English muffins.
 To be fair, a perfectly crisp baguette would be better but they were still really good.
 Next time I might just have them with salad or maybe with some rice or noodles.

 I make these turkey burgers for the whole family and my boys love them.
 I serve theirs on buns with sweet potato or these potato wedges.
 I add some smushed avocado to their bread to counteract the chili.

 Don’t be tempted to make these with turkey breast.
 It is too dry.
 You can buy minced (ground if you’re stateside) turkey thigh in most supermarkets, or your butcher will grind some for you.
 If you can’t find it, or you prefer something different, use minced pork instead.

 Make a big batch and freeze them